google/generativemloncloud/README.md

 ## Acknowledgements

 Huge shoutout to this awesome [DCGAN](https://github.com/carpedm20/DCGAN-tensorflow).
-The architecture for the VAE-GAN was reliant on the DCGAN.
+After much trial error, the architecture from this network was the one that produced the greatest generative results and ended up as the network architecture in the final version of this tool.

 ## Disclaimer